maximvelichko/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-install-with-jamf.md

 ```

 This script returns 0 if Microsoft Defender ATP is registered with the Windows Defender ATP service, and another exit code if it is not installed or registered.

-## Test alert

-Run in Terminal the following command.
-It will download [a harmless file](https://en.wikipedia.org/wiki/EICAR_test_file) which will trigger a test detection.

-    ```bash
-    curl -o ~/Downloads/eicar.com.txt http://www.eicar.org/download/eicar.com.txt
-    ```

-You will get a "Threats found" notification, you can inspect threat's details in the Protection history.

-Soon after that you'll get an alert in the ATP Portal.

 ## Logging installation issues